 1. Pasta e Fagioli

 Growing up, this was one of my favorite soups that my mom would make.
 It was just perfect on a cold night.
-Pasta e fagioli is an Italian dish meaning 'pasta and beans' and it's a tomato and stock based soup perfect for a weeknight meal.
+Pasta e fagioli is an Italian dish meaning 'pasta and beans' and it's a tomato and stock based one pot soup perfect for a weeknight meal.

 Onions, garlic, carrots, celery, white beans, pasta (usually ditalini) and some spices are the main ingredients in this one pot soup.
 My mom would sometimes add in spinach or kale for extra vegetables.
 Top with grated Parmesan cheese and a swirl of olive oil for extra flavor.